Should Veteran Investors Still Be looking at REITs Singapore Now in 2018?

 Healthcare is one.
 Retail is another.

 According to Lee Brenan, principal, Cuningham Group” A silver tsunami” is coming.
-The growing numbers of aging seniors are going to change the face of the housing and health care.
-The ripple effect is going to be on Singapore too.
-The statistic shows a projection of the aging population in Singapore from 2015 to 2035.
+The growing numbers of ageing seniors are going to change the face of the housing and health care.
+The ripple effect is going to be in Singapore too.
+The statistic shows a projection of the ageing population in Singapore from 2015 to 2035.
 In 2035, the percentage of the population of Singapore above the age of 65 is forecasted to be at 31.74 percent.
 This population would not like to grow old just looking at other people.
 They would like to live in the same houses they live in and also expect care outside of a hospital setting.
 This calls for a boom in real estate at a very different level.
 A confluence of ambulatory services on a retail strip.
 This would also accelerate the demand for senior living, assisted living and communities that encompass movie theatre, residential complex and wellness and prevention centers.

-Do not put all your eggs in one basket.
 Add an international REIT to diversify your portfolio.